-Type 1 diabetes is a lifelong condition in which the pancreas produces little or no insulin, a hormone needed to allow glucose to enter cells to produce energy.
+Type 1 diabetes is a lifelong condition in which the pancreas produces little or no insulin.
+Cells produce energy using glucose, which in-turn requires this hormone.
 The more common type 2 diabetes occurs when the body becomes resistant to insulin or doesn’t make enough insulin.
 While both type 1 and type 2 diabetes result in high blood glucose levels, the development and management are very distinct.

 There is currently no cure for type 1 diabetes and insulin by injection is the only form of treatment.